hwanguc/brain-xgboost-dividedattn-wangetal/README.md

 # brain-xgboost-dividedattn-wangetal

 This respiratory contains the MATLAB code for neuroimage pre-processing and Python code for XGBoost model training and inference for Wang et al. (under review).

-**_/processing_pipelines/step0_imgpreprocessing/_** - MATLAB code for neuroimage pre-processing (motion correction and co-registration steps) and individual (first-level) GLM analysis steps for XGBoost modelling.

-**_/processing_pipelines/step1_xgboost/_** - XGBoost model training and inference.
-See _xgboost_dividedattn_v2_notebook.ipynb_ for Python code.
+Behavioural data and beta estimates from the first-level fMRI model are available, but neuroimages will be provided upon adequate requests.

+**_/1_analysis_behavioural_** - Models for behavioural data of the fMRI task, and brain-behvioural correlations.

+**_/2_analysis_fmri_glm/_** - First- and second-level general linear modelling analysis for fMRI data.

+**_/3_analysis_fmri_xgboost/_** - XGBoost modelling of fMRI data.